tweag/cooked-validators/doc/BALANCING.md

 piloting this generation.
 In particular, this transaction generation contains a pass of balancing which is heavily controlled by those options.
-In this document, we explain what balancing entails, how it is currently implemented, and was are the options impacting this mechanism.
+In this document, we explain what balancing entails, how it is currently implemented, and what are the options impacting this mechanism.

 ## Balancing: Kesako?